Security & compliance

 Per-deck symmetric key encryption + 0-hour purge on completion.
 Awaiting per-deck KMS implementation; ship target Q3 2026.

-Full retention language including memo_feedback and audit_lessons retention sits in the Data Processing Addendum section 04.
+Full retention language for memo feedback and self-audit memory sits in the Data Processing Addendum section 04.

 No training on your data

 Pitch decks, generated memos, and feedback rows are never used to train any foundation model.
-Verdict’s LLM provider account runs on the zero-data-retention tier; the model-call boundary is explicit and audited per call in chain_telemetry.
-Per-fund calibration training doescompound inside the fund’s own account via the fund_calibration_training table, RLS-scoped to that fund only.
+Verdict’s model provider, Anthropic, processes each call under commercial API terms that prohibit training on customer data; inputs and outputs may be retained for up to 30 days for trust-and-safety review, then deleted.
+Per-fund calibration doescompound inside the fund’s own account, RLS-scoped to that fund only.

 Audit trail

-Every memo run leaves machine-readable evidence the GP can query post-hoc.
+Every memo run leaves machine-readable evidence the GP can audit post-hoc.
 No hidden state; no “trust us, the model said so.”

-- chain_telemetry: per-call cost, latency, cache hit rate, token usage.
+- Per-call telemetry: per-call cost, latency, cache hit rate, token usage.

-- chain_background_failures: structured failure rows for any task that throws or hits a Zod parse error.
+- Failure records: structured rows for any task that throws or fails validation.
 Surfaces in the report viewer as a Resume button.

-- chain_task_outcomes: per-task lifecycle markers (gate decision · model-call boundaries · database write boundaries) for the founder-mode post-analysis task fanout.
+- Task lifecycle log: per-task lifecycle markers (gate decision · model-call boundaries · database write boundaries) for the founder-mode post-analysis task fanout.

-- audit_lessons: self-audit findings that compound across memos.
+- Self-audit memory: self-audit findings that compound across memos.
 Each new memo reads prior lessons to catch recurring failure modes.

 In progress